 Alana graduated with a B.A. in Psychology from San Jose State University and a M.P.H. in Community Health & Prevention, with a focus on Maternal and Child Health from Drexel University in Philadelphia.
-She is passionate about improving health outcomes for minority and disadvantaged populations, reducing health disparities, and learning about how environment and stress affect health.
+She is passionate about improving health outcomes, reducing health disparities, and learning about how environment and stress affect health.
 Alana enjoys spending time with her family, traveling, watching funny movies, and being active.

 Beomyun (Victoria) Han, BA